Understanding MLP-Mixer as a Wide and Sparse MLP: Conclusion and future directions

 This work provides novel insight that the MLP-Mixer effectively behaves as a wide MLP with sparse weights.
-The effective expression of the Mixer as the MLP elucidates the PK family as a more general class, RP-Mixers with more unstructured sparse weights, and hidden connections to the MLP with Monarch matrices.
-We empirically demonstrated that Mixers achieved higher prediction accuracy when the mixing layer sizes were set to increase the effective width of the Mixers.
-The performance of the MLP-Mixer can be explained to a considerable extent by PK family members.
-These results imply that one reason for the high performance of the Mixer is that it achieves an extremely large effective width through sparse connectivity.
-Thus, our work provides some quantitative suggestions on the appropriate design of mixing layers and a foundation for exploring further sophisticated designs of MLP-based architectures and the efficient implementation of neural networks.
+The analysis in the linear activation case elucidates the implicit sparse regularization through the Kronecker-product expression and reveals a connection to Monarch matrices.
+The SW-MLP, normal and RP Mixers exhibit a quantitative similarity in performance trends, verifying that the sparsity is the key mechanics underlying the MLP-Mixer.
+Maximizing the effective width and sparsity leads to improved performance.
+We expect that the current work will serve as a foundation for exploring further sophisticated designs of MLP-based architectures and the efficient implementation of neural networks with desirable implicit biases.

-In future work, it will be interesting to explore the possibility of other architectures or structured weights that can achieve a very large effective width, such as in the Mixers, while keeping the number of weights fixed.
-The MLP-Mixer and PK families allow matrix-form forward signal propagation, which is memory-friendly in that there is no need for naive preservation of a huge weight matrix.
-It would be interesting to clarify whether other potential candidates for memory-friendly architectures can achieve large effective widths.
-It would also be interesting to analyze the expressivity of MLPs with structured weights theoretically.
-In particular, because the effective weights of certain Mixers can be regarded as Monarch matrices approximated by weight sharing, evaluating the validity of such an approximation and the effects of Monarch products seems to be an interesting theme from the perspective of structural matrices.